 His retirement has allowed him to continue to enjoy baseball and Crystal Lake and to dramatically increase the time he can spend pursuing another career in watercolors.
 He has been recognized with awards from NYSUMS and Cornell University College of Veterinary Medicine’s Salmon Award for Distinguished Alumni Service as Veterinarian of the Year.

 By 1963, the small animal practice was booming.
 On the other hand, dairy farmers were selling their herds.
 Looking to the future, Dr. Vaughn built a new facility in Delmar at 910 Delaware Avenue.
 On January 13, 1964, the Delmar Animal Hospital had a very quiet grand opening, thanks to 14 inches of fresh snow.
+Dr. Vaughn and Dr. Lynk worked hard and went looking for new associates.

-The Delmar Animal Hospital is also indebted to its outstanding support personnel—its veterinary technician, kennel manager and staff, office manager, bookkeeper, and receptionists.
+The Delmar Animal Hospital is also indebted to its outstanding support personnel — its veterinary technician, kennel manager and staff, office manager, bookkeeper, and receptionists.

 Drs.
 Jennifer Bull and Carrie O’Loughlin purchased the Delmar Animal Hospital from Dr. Stuart Lyman in March of 2005.
 They pledge to uphold the good reputation of this practice by providing quality veterinary care for your pets.